which screw-in Peggy Peg for which ground... It's not about depth, it's about grip!

 You can also find this icons on our packaging

-As a rule of thumb: the harder the ground, the smaller the screw-in peg can be, because it usually finds a quick grip.
+General rule: the harder the ground, the smaller the screw-in peg can be, because it usually finds a quick grip.

-Works it also in the winter?
+Does it also work in winter?

 Can the screws snap off?